André Godard: Life

+There are accusations against Andre Godard regarding the smuggling of art objects out of Iran.
+While he was known as an enthusiastic collector of Iranian art and artifacts, the sources of these objects and whether he had the right to sell them remain uncertain.
+Records indicate that Godard sold Iranian artifacts to the Louvre Museum in 1931, including 160 ancient Iranian bronze objects for 92,800 Francs.
+Mohsen Moghaddam, a Professor of Art History at the University of Tehran and an archaeologist, criticized Godard for purchasing fake Iranian bronze artifacts for the Ancient Iran Museum using Iranian state funds.
+Iranian scholars suspected that Godard sold the original artifacts to the Louvre.
+In 1948, Godard, assisted by his wife, organized an exhibition of Iranian artifacts at the Cernuschi Museum in Paris.

 During World War II Godard opposed the Vichy government of France and when the Vichy diplomatic representatives were expelled from Tehran in 1942, helped form the Free France Committee and later become the official diplomatic representative of the provisional government in Tehran.
 In this period his wife Yedda organized an information radio program on Free France which was broadcast on the Persian radio.

 Godard returned to Paris in 1960, where he continued to write on Iranian art.
 He died in Paris on 31 July 1965.